TheoLoubet/UrbanSettlementGenerator/report.md

 -> try to simplify the second a* even more
 -> clean the base of the bridge
 -> fix the weird thing that happen at the start (maybe a second for loop ?)

+## Building in moutains

+-> how to detect that we're in a moutain
+-> what to build ?